Redstone Park | Athletics and Playgrounds

 There were conflicting interests expressed during the master planning for Highlands Ranch's 53-acre community park (now called Redstone Park).
 This stage involved almost a year of public facilitation to accomodate these interests.
 The final plan is an active park withstrong community support.
 It includes a three-field softball complex (with peaked backstops representing the Rocky Mountain foothills visible from the park), a practice field, two large multi-use greens, lighted tennis courts, and areas for passive recreation.

-A fishing pond (one of the first recreational water features in Highlands Ranch) is planned here, which also acts as a storage pond and raw-water delivery system for irrigation.
+A fishing pond (one of the first recreational water features in Highlands Ranch) also acts as a storage pond and raw-water delivery system for irrigation.
 A gazebo located next to the pond provides picturesque views of the Front Range, and is the highest point in the park.
-A skate park has also been recently completed.
+The skate park includes street, bowl, and snake run features.
 Other amenities include an amphitheater and a playground with a wooden castle surrounded by a "moat."
 The plaza connecting the ballfields, playground, and picnic areas contain curvilinear paving patterns, suggesting a river running through a canyon.
 The surface was scored and stained green-blue to mimic flowing water.